eth-protocol-fellows/protocol-studies/docs/wiki/pectra-faq.md

 #### **Q:** How can I partially withdraw some ETH from my `0x02` validator?
 You can issue a EL triggered partial withdrawal to withdraw some ETH from the `0x02` validator.
 Send a transaction to the withdrawal system contract (pending address to be finalized when Electra goes live on mainnet) with your validator `pubkey` and the `amount` (a positive non-zero Gwei amount).
-As for consolidations, this transaction must be sent from the withdrawal address set in your validators withdrawal credentials.
+As with consolidations, this transaction must be sent from the withdrawal address set in your validator's withdrawal credentials.

-We expect that functionality to be added in various tools in the coming months.
+We expect this functionality to be added to various tools in the coming months.
-For testing right now, you can use the [Submit Withdrawals](https://dora.mekong.ethpandaops.io/validators/submit_withdrawals) page in dora.
-Connect with the wallet that is used as withdrawal address for your validators and you should be able to slect between your validators and craft a appropiate withdrawal transaction.
+For testing right now, you can use the [Submit Withdrawals](https://dora.mekong.ethpandaops.io/validators/submit_withdrawals) page in Dora.
+Connect with the wallet that is used as the withdrawal address for your validators, and you should be able to select between your validators and craft an appropriate withdrawal transaction.

 #### **Q:** How much ETH can I withdraw from my validator?
-You can parially withdraw the portion above full validator amount, as long as the validator contains >32ETH at the time of completion of the withdrawal.
-For example, if you currently have 34ETH, and you request a partial withdrawal, a maximum of 2ETH can be be withdrawn.
+You can partially withdraw the portion above the full validator amount, as long as the validator contains >32 ETH at the time of withdrawal completion.
+For example, if you currently have 34 ETH and request a partial withdrawal, a maximum of 2 ETH can be withdrawn.
-You may also decide to request a full withdrawal by specifying a amount of `0` in the request.
-When sending such a full witdrawal request, your validator will be exited and the full balance withdrawn.
+You may also decide to request a full withdrawal by specifying an amount of `0` in the request.
+When sending such a full withdrawal request, your validator will be exited, and the full balance withdrawn.

 #### **Q:** What happens to the ETH balance if my validator has `0x02` credentials and goes below 32 ETH?
 A normally behaved validator will not have its balance dropped below 32ETH even if you initiate a partial withdrawal request.
 This can only be achieved if validator receives penalty.
 Nothing will happen except reduced rewards.
 However if balance drops below 16ETH, the validator will be exited and the balance will be transferred to the execution layer withdrawal address.